zingale/hydro1d/README.md

 ## Development

- -- The PPM implementation should be synced up to what was done in
+ * The PPM implementation should be synced up to what was done in Castro's PPM.

-    Castro's PPM.
+ * The boundary filling stuff should be generalized so we can use the same logic for gravity as for the main conserved state.

- -- The boundary filling stuff should be generalized so we can use the
+ * The monopole gravity is not quite right for the conservative update.
-    same logic for gravity as for the main conserved state.
+   We need to time-center the gravitational acceleration.